 Park master plan improvements constructed in 2008 included new accessible and creative playground equipment, a new splash pad, a ramp to gain access to the restrooms, a new north entranceway to the center and art walk, a walkway around the center, and a renovated entryway plaza on the south side of the center with additional seating.
 Other improvements included benches, drinking fountains, bicycle racks and landscaping and lighting.
 The "sunken area" north of the center was filled in and a new full-sized basketball court with spectator area was installed.
 The play areas were relocated from the northwest corner of the park to a more central location allowing for parental monitoring of both the playground and the ball field.
 Sand volleyball courts were relocated to Rehm Park.
 At the southeast corner of the park, a brick ballfield plaza was created and a drinking fountain and bicycle rack were added.
 A significant percentage of this project was funded through grant dollars.
 Irrigation was installed on the sports fields in 2013.
 In 2014, improvements were made to the ball field and spectator areas.
-In 2016, a new roof was installed to allow for the addition of solar panels in 2017 and 2018.
-In 2016, a cistern was installed to collect water from the splash pad and repurpose that water for the irrigation of the sports fields.

 Current features include two age-appropriate playground areas, a splash pad, one baseball field, one multi-purpose field, one basketball court, two tennis courts that also convert into a temporary outdoor ice rink in the winter, walkways, seating with benches and chess tables, bicycle racks, drinking fountains, and restrooms in Longfellow Center.
 The Center is now accessible via a new elevator on the north side of the building.
-An above ground cistern was installed to capture water from the splash pad and rain water and treat that for use for irrigation and 30 solar panels.
+An above ground cistern was installed to capture water from the splash pad and rain water and treat that for use for irrigation.